-Hours: Monday through Friday, 10:00-17:00 Email: booking@apu.ac.jp If you feel unwell or have sustained an injury outside of office hours, please go to the Student Office.
+Hours: Monday through Friday, 10:00-17:00 Email: booking@apu.ac.jp

+If you feel unwell or have sustained an injury outside of office hours, please go to the Student Office.

-$\langle$ The following services (1-6) are available for free at the Health Clinic $\rangle$
+The following services (1-6) are available for free at the Health Clinic

-- 1. Emergency first aid treatment\ for sudden illnesses or injuries sustained on campus. - Consultation services on any health problems, and referrals to hospitals or clinics as appropriate. - 3.
+- 1. Emergency first aid treatment for sudden illnesses or injuries sustained on campus. - Emergency first aid treatment includes... - Clean and bandage wounds. - Single-administration household medicine (limited to OTC drugs) will be provided to persons who are in minor poor physical condition (e.g., those with colds, headaches, toothaches, stomach aches, bowel aches, and menstrual pain). - Temporary bed rest is available, if necessary. - 2.
+Consultation services on any health problems, and referrals to hospitals or clinics as appropriate. - 3.
 Carry out health examinations and explain health examination results. - 4.
 Check height, weight (body fat), blood pressure. - 5.
 Consultations about quitting smoking (Reservation required). - 6.
-Provide vaccination consultations, referrals, and appointments for those planning to travel overseas. - \ Emergency first aid treatment includes... - Clean and bandage wounds. - Single-administration household medicine (limited to OTC drugs) will be provided to persons who are in minor poor physical condition (e.g., those with colds, headaches, toothaches, stomach aches, bowel aches, and menstrual pain). - Temporary bed rest is available, if necessary. - \\Because the Health Clinic does not have a physician on duty, they are unable to diagnose illness, administer medication, or provide injections.
+Provide vaccination consultations, referrals, and appointments for those planning to travel overseas. - Because the Health Clinic does not have a physician on duty, they are unable to diagnose illness, administer medication, or provide injections.